stonepros/stone/doc/install/install-vm-cloud.rst

 RPM Packages
 ------------

-To use ``libvirt`` with a Ceph Storage Cluster, you must  have a running Ceph Storage Cluster and you must also install a version of QEMU with ``rbd`` format support.
+To use ``libvirt`` with a Stone Storage Cluster, you must  have a running Stone Storage Cluster and you must also install a version of QEMU with ``rbd`` format support.
 See `Install QEMU`_ for details.